AlexShkarin/pyLabLib/docs/devices/cameras_basics.rst

 Frame metainfo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Many cameras supply additional information together with the frames.
-Most frequently it includes the internal framestamp and timestamp (which are useful for tracking missing frames), but sometimes it also includes additional information such as frame size or location, status, or auxiliary input bits.
+Most frequently it contains the internal framestamp and timestamp (which are useful for tracking missing frames), but sometimes it also includes additional information such as frame size or location, status, or auxiliary input bits.
 To get this information, you can supply the argument ``return_info=True`` to the ``read_multiple_images`` method.
 In this case, instead of a single list of frames, it will return a tuple of two lists, where the second list contains this metainfo.

 There are several slightly different metainfo formats, which can be set using :meth:`.ICamera.set_frame_info_format` method.
-The default representation is a (possibly nested) named tuple, but it is also possible to represent it as a flat list, or a flat dictionary.
+The default representation is a (possibly nested) named tuple, but it is also possible to represent it as a flat list, flat dictionary, or a numpy array.
 The exact structure and values depend on the camera.

 Keep in mind, that for some camera interfaces (e.g., :ref:`Uc480 <cameras_uc480>` or :ref:`Silicon Software <cameras_siso>`) obtaining the additional information might take relatively long, even longer than the proper frame readout.
 Hence, at higher frame rates it might become a bottleneck, and would need to be turned off.